Stress-linked pairs of vertices and the generic stress matroid

-The study of \strongly{d} vertex pairs requires a deeper understanding of the ``global'' behaviour of stresses of generic frameworks.
+The study of \strongly{d} vertex pairs requires a deeper understanding of the global behavior of stresses of generic frameworks.
 For example, is it possible that two such stresses (possibly belonging to different realizations) only differ in one coordinate?
 Or, when can we find such a stress whose values are prescribed on some set of edges?
-In order to handle such questions we introduce the \emph{dual variety} of the measurement variety, which we call the \emph{($d$-dimensional generic) stress variety} of the graph.
-While the generic stress variety already appeared implicitly in \cite{gortler.etal_2010}, we believe that its full significance in rigidity theory is yet to be understood.
-In fact, in \cite{gortler.etal_2010}, the dual relationship between the measurement variety and the generic stress variety was only used through its corollary that the generic contact locus of the measurement variety is a linear space.
+In order to handle such questions we introduce the \emph{dual variety} of the measurement variety, which we call the \emph{($d$-dimensional generic) stress variety} of $G$.
+While the generic stress variety already appeared implicitly in~\cite{gortler.etal_2010}, we believe that its full significance in rigidity theory is yet to be understood.

-We explore and use this duality to a deeper extent using the perspective of matroid theory.
-It is well-known that to each affine variety $X$ we can associate its \emph{algebraic matroid} $\mathcal{M}(X)$, a matroid defined via properties of the coordinate projections of $X$.
-We call the matroid associated to the stress variety in this way the \emph{($d$-dimensional generic) stress matroid} of the graph.
-We rely on matroid theory more as a language rather than a tool, and our results on the generic stress matroid could be rephrased as purely geometric statements about the stress variety.
-However, the perspective of algebraic matroids highlights a connection that turns out to be of central importance in this paper: the fact that the algebraic matroid of a complex affine variety is the same as the linear matroid defined by its tangent space at a generic point.
-In the case of the rigidity matroid this is a well-known observation, roughly stating that a generic realization $(G,p)$ is infinitesimally rigid if and only if there is, up to congruence, a finite number of realizations $(G,q)$ equivalent to $(G,p)$.
+We explore the duality between the measurement variety and the stress variety using the language of matroid theory.
+It is well-known that to each affine variety $X$ we can associate an \emph{algebraic matroid} $\mathcal{M}(X)$, defined via properties of the coordinate projections of $X$.
+We call the algebraic matroid associated to the stress variety the \emph{($d$-dimensional generic) stress matroid} of $G$.
+The perspective of algebraic matroids highlights a connection that plays an important role in this paper: that the algebraic matroid of a complex affine variety coincides with the linear matroid of its tangent spaces at generic points.
+For the measurement variety, this is equivalent to the folklore fact that a generic realization $(G,p)$ is infinitesimally rigid if and only if there is, up to congruence, a finite number of realizations $(G,q)$ equivalent to $(G,p)$.